-- Workplace Health, Safety and Welfare Regs 1992, regulation 14 and 15 glazing material and risks of falling from height will be adhered to - Window openings: Windows, that are accessible to vulnerable service users, irrespective of their height from the ground, are restricted to an opening of 100mm - Window cleaners: Window cleaners are not required to disengage window restrictors. - Fitting windows, window restrictors and physical barriers: Windows, window restrictors and physical barriers must only be fitted and removed by the Trusts Estates and Facilities function (outsourced), or their approved contractors unless removal required in the event of a fire. - Windows and restrictors specifications: The specification for windows and restrictors is taken from HBN 00-01 Part D and should be of a type that can be disengaged by means of a special tool or key only. - HBN00-10 Part D, windows and associated hardware will be adhered to for all

-- refurbishments and new builds - weekly checks: Managers or other authorised staff carry out weekly/ checks on windows using the checklist in Appendix 4 if an environment where vulnerable user identified - The Estates and Facilities will carry out PPM on windows - Monitoring: Health and Safety Team and representatives of patient safety will monitor checklists and risk assessments, to ensure the checks and assessments have been carried out.
+- Workplace Health, Safety and Welfare Regs 1992, regulation 14 and 15 glazing material and risks of falling from height will be adhered to - Window openings: Windows, that are accessible to vulnerable service users, irrespective of their height from the ground, are restricted to an opening of 100mm - Window cleaners: Window cleaners are not required to disengage window restrictors. - Fitting windows, window restrictors and physical barriers: Windows, window restrictors and physical barriers must only be fitted and removed by the Trusts Estates and Facilities function (outsourced), or their approved contractors unless removal required in the event of a fire. - Windows and restrictors specifications: The specification for windows and restrictors is taken from HTM 55 and should be of a type that can be disengaged by means of a special tool or key only. - HBN00-10 part d, windows and associated hardware will be adhered to for all refurbishments and new builds - weekly/monthly checks: Managers or other authorised staff carry out weekly/monthly checks on windows using the checklist in Appendix 4 if an environment where vulnerable user identified, otherwise annually. - A more frequent check might be carried out, depending on the risk e.g. patient care plan and clinical risk assessment - The Estates and Facilities function (outsourced) will carry out PPM on windows - Monitoring: Health and Safety Team and representatives of patient safety will monitor checklists and risk assessments, to ensure the checks and assessments have been carried out.
 This will be in the annual Health and Safety Inspection and audit.